 Integra Announces Pricing of Convertible Senior Notes

-The notes and the shares of Integra's common stock issuable upon conversion of the notes, if any, are not being registered under the Securities Act or any state securities laws, and may not be offered or sold in the United States except pursuant to an exemption from the registration requirements of the Securities Act and any applicable state securities laws.
+The Notes were offered to persons reasonably believed to be qualified institutional buyers pursuant to Rule 144A under the Securities Act.
+The Notes and the shares of Integra’s common stock issuable upon conversion of the Notes, if any, have not been and are not expected to be registered under the Securities Act of 1933, as amended, or any state securities laws, and may not be offered or sold in the United States except pursuant to an exemption from the registration requirements of the Securities Act and any applicable state securities laws.

-This press release shall not constitute an offer to sell or a solicitation of an offer to buy these securities, nor shall there be any sale of these securities, in any state in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state.
+This press release shall not constitute an offer to sell or a solicitation of an offer to buy any securities, nor shall there be any sale of securities, in any state or jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.

-This news release contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
-Forward-looking statements include, but are not limited to, the expectations, plans and prospects for the Company, including whether or not the Company will offer the notes or consummate the offering, the anticipated terms of the notes and the offering and the anticipated use of proceeds of the offering.
+This press release contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995 that involve risks and uncertainties and reflect the Company’s judgment as of the date of this release.
+All statements, other than statements of historical fact, are statements that could be deemed forward-looking statements.
+Some of these forward-looking statements may contain words like “will,” “believe,” “may,” “could,” “would,” “might,” “possible,” “should,” “expect,” “intend,” “plan,” “anticipate,” or “continue,” the negative of these words, other terms of similar meaning or they may use future dates.
+Forward-looking statements contained in this press release include, but are not limited to, the expectations, plans and prospects for the Company, including whether the Company will consummate the offering of the Notes on the expected terms or at all, the anticipated use of proceeds of the offering of the Notes and the proposed share repurchase.
 Such forward-looking statements involve risks and uncertainties that could cause actual results to differ materially from predicted or expected results.
-These risks and uncertainties include market conditions and other factors beyond the Company's control and the economic, competitive, governmental, technological and other factors identified under the heading "Risk Factors" included in Item 1A of Integra's Annual Report on Form 10-K for the year ended December 31, 2010 and in Integra's Quarterly Report on Form 10-Q for the three months ended March 31, 2011 and information contained in subsequent filings with the Securities and Exchange Commission.
+These risks and uncertainties include market conditions and other factors beyond the Company’s control and the economic, competitive, governmental, technological and other factors identified under the heading “Risk Factors” included in Item 1A of Integra’s Annual Report on Form 10-K for the year ended December 31, 2018 and information contained in subsequent filings with the Securities and Exchange Commission.
 These forward-looking statements are made only as of the date hereof, and Integra undertakes no obligation to update or revise the forward-looking statements, whether as a result of new information, future events or otherwise.